Ovis aries aries montadale

 - The Montadale breed of sheep was developed in the Midwestern United States by E.H.
 Mattingly, who was determined to produce the ideal sheep.
 Montadales are known for producing large amounts of meat and maintaining good-quality wool.

 - A good sheep shearer can shear a sheep in less than 5 minutes.
 The entire fleece is taken off in one piece.
-A sheep shearer comes to Cosley Zoo once a year on Wild at the Zoo Day in June, and shears all the sheep during a public demonstration.

 - A lamb can easily identify its mother, even in a large herd of similar-looking ewes.
 Each ewe makes its own distinctive sound called a bleat.
 Lambs are able to identify their own mother's bleat even when they are in a large crowd of sheep.